 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 It's important to understand you don't get all the clients you want.
 You get all the clients that want you.
 The sales conversation is the single vehicle we have for creating value before your prospective client buys what you sell.
 The value creation model presented here is limited to the sales conversation.
 You want to create more opportunities, whether they come from new logos or existing clients.
 You also want to win those opportunities.
-Your ability to create value is the largest variable of winning your dream client's business.
+Your ability for value creation is the largest variable of winning your dream client's business.

 A Value Creation Model for B2B Sales